horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrencies.md

 - user has an unconditional control over assets on a blockchain
 - blockchain data is permanent and unchangeable

 Blockchain tech can potentially be applied to anything where notions like trust, censorship-resistance and immutability are essential.
-It can be used for things like elections, notary services, financial instruments and so on.
+It can be used for elections, notary services, financial instruments and so on.

 At the time being, a large chunk of financial, legal and governmental agencies exist to enforce things that can be enforced by blockchain technology in impartial manner.

-> The first generation of blockchain-based products like Bitcoin aim to deliver a financial platform for value exchange without the need for a system to rely on intermediaries such as banks.

 Should the blockchain technology continue to grow these services are likely to be automated and ported over to a blockchain.

 Think about the transformation in telecommunication industry where not so long ago text messaging and voice calling were the main revenue sources.
 The emergence of messaging services i.e. Facebook Messenger and WhatsApp completely changed that.

+> The first generation of blockchain-based products like Bitcoin aim to deliver a financial platform for value exchange without the need for a system to rely on intermediaries such as banks.

-That Bitcoin is the first product where the idea of blockchain was applied to challenge areas currently controlled by present day monetary system.
+That Bitcoin is the first product where the idea of blockchain was applied to challenge areas currently controlled by the present day monetary system.

 ## Blockchain Attributes